wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

-# Completing Pluralsight: "Kubernetes Installation and Configuration Fundamentals" with Vagrant
+# Installing and configuring Kubernetes using Vagrant

-The instructor for this course is somewhat agnostic on how the student implements the prescribed configurations, so I created this repository as an example implementation using Vagrant and VirtualBox.
+*This repo is a work in progress*

+This repository provides step-by-step instructions for installing a Kubernetes cluster on Vagrant virtual machines running Ubuntu 18.04.
+Most of the steps come from the Pluralsight course [Kubernetes Installing and Configuration Fundamentals](https://www.pluralsight.com/courses/kubernetes-installation-configuration-fundamentals); however, in this repo I've modified the instructions to use Vagrant instead of VMware.

+For a repo that uses similar steps and automates the installation and configuration steps, check out [this repo](https://github.com/techiescamp/vagrant-kubeadm-kubernetes).

-This assumes you have already installed Vagrant on your system.
+These steps assume you have already installed Vagrant on your system.

-## IP address ranges
+## i.
+IP address ranges
-You will need to specify the VM address ranges using the `networks.conf` file in this repository:
+You will need to specify the VM address ranges using the [networks.conf](vagrant/networks.conf) file:
 ```
 sudo cp networks.conf /etc/vbox/networks.conf
 ```

-## Specify disk size
+## ii.
+Specify disk size
 Before calling `vagrant up`, you will need to install a vagrant plugin for managing disk size (the course suggests 100GB for each VM, but I'm not sure if that much space is strictly necessary):
 ```
 vagrant plugin install vagrant-disksize
 ```
-The [disk-extend script](vagrant/disk-extend.sh) resizes the filesystems in each VM the first time `vagrant up` is run.

-## Make the first vagrant up call
+## iii.
+Make the first vagrant up call

 ```
 cd vagrant
 vagrant up
 ```

-## Check that each VM is correctly configured
+## iv.
+Check that each VM is correctly provisioned

 Check that swap is disabled in each VM (e.g. in node c1-cp1)([source][1]):
 ```